HarrisonBergeron/CS-499-ePortfolio/README.md

 ## Enhancement Three: Databases

 For the databases category, I enhanced an artifact from IT 270 that was initially a website consisting of non-functional static webpages representing a fake real estate company.
 The home page featured a “Chat With an Agent” box at the bottom of the screen that allowed the user to enter text into an input field to mimic the concept of live customer service chats.
 I created this artifact to gain experience in web development by independently building and styling a website frontend over the course of a few weeks.
 I selected this artifact to enhance because while creating it, I took advantage of multiple learning opportunities to further my knowledge about HTML, CSS, and JavaScript, and this artifact showcases my skills in these subjects as well as provides a starting point for enhancements (CS-499-04 & CS-499-05).
 The “Chat With an Agent” feature included live JavaScript code but was client-side only and did not actually communicate with a remote server.
 To enhance this part of the artifact, I created a Node.js server and a MySQL server to accept chat message traffic from the original script and store those chat messages within a database.
 For company records, it may be desirable to store customer service chat logs so that they may be referenced in the future if necessary.
+Expand the enhancement details below for specific changes made.

 ###### Original Static Website I Created